MaurizioB/Bigglesworth/docs/Bigglesworth/80-terminology.rst

 CC identifiers for the BLofeld can be found at page 113 in the User Manual, or by mean of the "Midi implementation chart" item in the "?" menu of Bigglesworth.

+.. _deviceid:

+:subsection:`Device ID`
+^^^^^^^^^^^^^^^^^^^^^^^

+The Device ID is a special number that can be used to identify a specific device whenever the user has more identical devices connected in their setup, and is used when sending or receiving SysEx messages (which are not subject to channel numbers).
+Suppose you have 2 Blofelds, the first has Device ID set to 0, and the second one to 10.
+If a SysEx with Device ID 0 is sent, only the former will use it, while the latter will just ignore it.

+This allows the controller (Bigglesworth, in our case) to specifically target that device when sending SysEx messages, and receive only messages sent from it while ignoring others.

+Bigglesworth can be set to send and receive a single Device ID, which can also be "Broadcast" (0x7F, or 127).
+In Broadcast mode, every connected Blofeld will accept SysEx events, and Bigglesworth will accept events disregarding their Device ID.

 .. _noteevent: